 Don’t Ride in Bad Weather

 If you look out the window and the weather is bad, do not take the motorcycle.
 Unlike other types of vehicles, motorcycles do not have as much traction.
 This is because there is less surface area of the bike that touches the road compared to a car or truck.
-If there is inclement weather, your risks of losing control and slipping.
+If there is inclement weather, your risk of losing control and slipping.
 Heavy rains also make it difficult to see.
 If you are riding when the weather turns bad, find a safe place to pull over and take shelter until the bad weather subsides.

 Contact a Dedicated Virginia Motorcycle Accident Attorney